All Episodes

 They weren't trying to come here and change the government.

-They weren't trying to come here and make and and take what they had there and do it here, which is very interesting.
+They weren't trying to come here and take what they had there and do it here, which is very interesting.

-When I was in the FBI and we worked, uh, I'm not going to go into the details of where I worked when I was on the criminal side, but we worked around a lot of different cultures of immigrants, many of them, most of them illegal.
+Just a little side note, when I was in the FBI and we worked, I'm not going to go into the details of where I worked when I was on the criminal side, but we worked around a lot of different cultures of immigrants, many of them, most of them illegal.

-And it was astounding to me how they come from somewhere uh where it's oppressive somewhere in certain times and certain places that it's a communist nation.
+And it was astounding to me how they come from somewhere where it's oppressive somewhere in certain times, in certain places, it's a communist nation.

 And they come here and live exactly the way that they did there.